 There are different types of fuel you can choose from, but making the right choice is sometimes harder than it looks.
-Storing the right type of fuel will make a huge difference during an emergency and it will provide you with the comfort you are used with.
+Storing the right type of fuel will make a huge difference during an emergency.
+It will provide you with the comfort you are used with.
 This article covers the characteristics of different types of fuel you could use during an emergency.

 The term BTU is widely used below and before we go further we must understand what it represents.
 BTU stands for British Thermal Unit and it represents the amount of heat needed to raise the temperature of one pound of water by one degree.
 It’s a term used to measure the amount of heat produced by an appliance or a fuel.
 The simplest formula you can remember is the following:

 10,000 BTU will boil 8 ounces of water in about 2 minutes.